Negative attitudes and shame are often passed from parents to children. This often blocks true intimacy (closeness) between adult couples.

 All men want is sex.

-Men do not have feelings; they are always unfaithful.
+Men are always unfaithful.

 Messages commonly passed on to boys include: